tc39/notes/es7/2015-11/nov-17.md

 YK: IE 11 has this in prod, how have they not recieved bug reports?

 DE: I have a proposal that may work, you may not like it
- 1. TL;DR making sloppy mode function declaration “host’ to a var outside the block
+ 1. TL;DR making sloppy mode function declaration "host' to a var outside the block
  1. would not change strict mode
 WH: If the outer block contains a binding with the same name as the function being defined in the inner block, will this proposal break that code?